Legal practice in India

 Legal practice in India is governed by the Advocates Act 1961; an act passed by the Indian Parliament which provides for laws relating to legal practitioners in India and for the constitution of the Bar Council of India (BCI) and state bar councils.
-Under the powers granted in the Act, the BCI has made rules known as BCI rules 1975 which lay down rules for practice, legal education and professional ethics.
-Advocates Act 1961 replaced the earlier Indian Bar Councils Act, 1926.
+Under the powers granted in the act, the BCI has made rules known as BCI Rules 1975 which lay down rules for practice, legal education and professional ethics.
+The Advocates Act, 1961 replaced the earlier Indian Bar Councils Act, 1926.